Murderous act of 'retribution' or 'reasonable' force in self-defence? Murder trial sums up

 “The Crown says the defendant was angry and was seeking retribution for what happened earlier.

-“If you accept this was a terrible accident, the defendant is not guilty of murder or manslaughter, but the Crown says the defendant must have seen Mr Harrison and he wasn’t shooting at the car.
+“If you accept this was a terrible accident, the defendant is not guilty of murder or manslaughter, but the Crown says the defendant must have seen Mr Harrison standing in front of the car, and he wasn’t shooting at the car.
+There was no firearm related damage to the vehicle. "

+Marchant said the force used by the defendant was “totally unreasonable and out of all proportion” to what actually happened that night.

+“He fired heavy-duty buck-shot down the channel at unarmed man who posed no imminent threat at all...You only need to see Jamin’s injuries, this was no terrible accident.”

 The trial presided over by Justice Grant Powell continues.